tonyrog/candy/CANDYSPEAK.md

 	Pos := 0..63
 	Hex := '0x' [0..9a..bA..F]+
 	Int := [0..9]+
-	ByteIndex = Pos
-	BitIndex = Pos
 	Name = Char+
 	Constant = Int | Hex

 # Normalisation

-To get a reasonable output from the above expression and statements only on "definition" ('=') per output should be given or one for ON (OUT '<') and one for OFF (!OUT '<') should be given
+To get a reasonable output from the above expression and statements only one "definition" ('=') per output should be given or one for ON (OUT '<') and one for OFF (!OUT '<') should be given